 The Prime Minister's Office responded on Monday night to calls from former heads of intelligence agencies which called for the immediate release of kidnapped IDF soldier Gilad Schalit and said that "efforts to bring home Gilad Schalit safe and sound continue at all times."
-“What we can achieve today, may not be attainable tomorrow.
-A risk

 "Over a year has passed since Israel has presented Hamas with the last proposal in the negotiations," the PMO said, "yet Hamas has not answered this proposal, suggesting that the other side has no intention to reach a successful agreement through negotiations."